Irenezs/Notes/Untitled.md

 	- 6
 		- $p\propto \frac{1}{V}$, $p\propto T$.
 		- The volume can be increased, this increases the time between collisions with the container walls and as such reduces the rate of change of momentum, aka force.
-		- The temperature can be decreased, which reduces the momentum change at the wall, as temperature is the kinetic energy of the particles, so the particles wo
+		- The temperature can be decreased, which reduces the momentum change at the wall, as temperature is the kinetic energy of the particles, so the particles would move slower.
+- 3
+	- 1
+		- The energy per unit mass required to move a  test mass through the field from infinity to that point.
+	- 2
+		- The equipotwe